Mitre 10 Dream Home: Series 11 (2013)

 This series took place in Kaiapoi, a satellite town of Christchurch which was badly affected by the 2010 Canterbury earthquake and the subsequent 2011 Christchurch earthquake.
 After four years off the air Mitre 10 Dream Home returned in July 2013, with Simon Barnett replacing Jayne Kiely as host.
 Unlike the previous series, the six finalist families were announced early in 2013 and the public were given a chance to vote for their favourite with the top voted family securing a spot on the show.
 The other family was picked by the judges.
 The 2013 series saw the show's first same sex couple.
 Due to changes in the building code post-earthquake, especially concerning foundations (the land the houses are being built on is classified TC2 "green-yellow", requiring more specialised foundations), the teams could no longer renovate a relocatable house instead the teams were required to design and build a house from scratch.

 The team colours were changed in 2013 to orange and black, in keeping with the new Mitre 10 Mega logo.
 While the houses in previous series had three bedroom each, the houses in this series both had over three bedrooms.
 This series also introduced DIY challenges, on top of the main challenge with cash prizes.

 In addition to a 1-hour show on Tuesday nights, a 30-minute show titled Mitre 10 Dream Home: Offcuts was screened on a Saturday night.
 The Offcuts show featured behind the scenes footage, highlights and a chance for the teams to reflect the previous weeks show.

 The orange team were the winning team in 2013.
 Both teams were given a valuation for their homes of around $500,000 each, but both only sold for $375,000, with the only other bids, controversially, being vendor bids.

+International versions

+Australian adaptation

+In May 2023, it was announced Australia’s Seven Network would be adapting the series, to be produced by Endemol Shine Australia, to air in 2024.
+In June 2023, it was announced Dr Chris Brown will host the series.
+In March 2024, buyer’s agent Simon Cohen, interior designer Rosie Morley, and Lana Taylor of Three Birds Renovations were announced as series judges.
+The series premiered on 26 May 2024.

+Canadian adaptation

+A Canadian adaptation of the show, Rona Dream Home, was hosted by Caroline Redekopp and aired for two seasons after premiering in 2004 on Global.
+It was sponsored by Rona, Inc.

+A French Canadian adaptation of the show also debuted in 2004, airing on French language channel TVA for seven seasons before concluding in 2009.